-- Kleptomaniac Hero: Subverted in one section: Given a six-pack and a list of "pretenses" (such as "The world is flat" and "2+2=5") in a lawful town, the player must "TAKE BEER UNDER FALSE PRETENSES".
+- Kleptomaniac Hero: Lampshaded in "Meet the Mayor"; Given a six-pack and a list of "pretenses" (such as "The world is flat" and "2+2=5"), the player must "TAKE BEER UNDER FALSE PRETENSES".

 - Literal-Minded: You have to get past all the idioms by being literal-minded in three of the stages (Buy the Farm, Eat Your Words, and Meet the Mayor).

-- Solve the Soup Cans: The game has many examples, due to the bizarre logic inherent in its concept.
+- Solve the Soup Cans: The game has many examples, due to being based around wordplay puzzles.

-- Spoonerism: The theme of one chapter.
-The player has to change a shoving leopard into a loving shepherd, a well-boiled icicle into a well-oiled bicycle, etc.
+- Spoonerism: The theme of one chapter, "Shake a Tower".
+The player has to change a shoving leopard into a loving shepherd, a well-boiled icicle into a well-oiled bicycle, a gritty pearl into a pretty girl, etc.